-If you experience Windows 10 not performing well after installing windows 10 update, such as system freezes at startup, applications not responding to your clicks.
+If you experience Windows 10 not performing well after installing windows 10 updates, such as system freezes at startup or applications not responding to your clicks.
 And checking on Task manager you may discover that your system drive is running at 100, which slows down the operating system.
 A number of users report this issue affects both hard disk drives (HDDs) and solid-state drives (SSDs).

-There are various problems that cause 100% Disk Usage Problem in Windows 10.
+There are various problems that cause 100 Disk Usage Problem in Windows 10.
 Start with Corrupted system files, Buggy windows updates, Any windows service stuck running, security software (antivirus), third-party app or Disk drive errors and more.
 Whatever the problem here 5 working solutions you may apply to Fix 100 Disk Usage Problem in Windows 10, 8.1 and 7.

 How to fix 100 disk usage in Windows 10

 For starters, always start by disabling any third-party anti-virus/anti-malware program as those programs can have a tendency to access the disk all the time.